mdw53ar/InvestmentAnalytics/readme.md

 `stock5 = Stock("CS", "Credit Suisse", 1000, start, end)`

-3) Define an instance of the Portfolio object by passing a list of stock instance objects, a date range and a Benchmark ticker:
+3) Define an instance of the Portfolio object by passing a list of stock instance objects, a date range and a benchmark ticker:

 `portfolio = Portfolio([stock1, stock2, stock3, stock4, stock5], start, end, "^GSPC")`

+The benchmark is the S&P 500

 4) Finally call the performance_report method.
 It will generate an Excel file _PortfolioPerformanceReportx.xlsx_